August 2, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser

-FREQUENCY SHAREHOLDERS August 2, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser
+FREQUENCY THERAPEUTICS INVESTORS August 2, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser

 The law firm of Lieff Cabraser Heimann & Bernstein, LLP announces that class action litigation has been filed on behalf of investors who purchased or otherwise acquired the common stock of Frequency Therapeutics, Inc. (“Frequency” or the “Company”) (NASDAQ: FREQ) between November 16, 2020 and March 22, 2021, inclusive (the “Class Period”).